DependableSystemsLab/TDFM-Techniques/README.md

 ## Supplementary Material

-The complete set of figures for all configurations is accessible [here](complete-figures.pdf).
+1. The complete set of figures for all configurations is accessible [here](complete-figures.pdf).
-The complete set in table form for all configuration is accessible [here](table-form-results.md)
+2. The complete results in table form for all configurations is accessible [here](table-form-results.md).